morrownr/88x2bu-20210702/README.md

 A file called `88x2bu.conf` will be installed in `/etc/modprobe.d` by default.

-Note: Step 9 of the installation script will prompt you to edit the options before rebooting.
+Note: Step 9 of the installation instructions will prompt you to edit the options before rebooting.

 Location: `/etc/modprobe.d/88x2bu.conf`